-Each year over 44,000 individual tests are carried out on 4,400 samples that we take to make sure your drinking water is clean and drinkable at all times.
+Each year over 40,000 individual tests are carried out on over 4,000 samples that we take to make sure your drinking water is clean and drinkable at all times.
 As best practice, we follow quality standards or 'Prescribed Concentrations or Values' (PCVs) from both European Directives and UK regulations.
 We also follow the World Health Organisation's Guidelines for Drinking-water Quality.

 To be sure that we're measuring up to these PCVs, we monitor the quality of water at every stage, including: